grnet/synnefo/docs/astakos-api-guide.rst

 500 (Internal Server Error) The request cannot be completed because of an internal error
 =========================== =====================

+.. warning:: The service is also available under ``/feedback``.
+     It  will be removed in the next version.

 Get User catalogs
 ^^^^^^^^^^^^^^^^^